-The Loans Group fully implemented the new loan origination system, which enabled score-based decisioning for auto and housing loans.
-We also launched the BPI Loans Marketplace, a one-stop shop for our clients who are looking for new cars and new homes and a convenient way for them to apply for a loan with the Bank.
+The Loans Group fully implemented purchase and sale across nine customers to purchase simple non-life the new loan origination system, which foreign currencies: USD, EUR, JPY, insurance products, such as personal enabled score-based decisioning HKD, AUD, CAD, GBP, CHF, and accident and personal cyber insurance. for auto and housing loans.
+We also CNY, without the need for delivery Other new services and offerings that launched the BPI Loans Marketplace, of transactional documents. we've launched over the past year a one-stop shop for our clients who We are also the first local bank include Personal Cyber Insurance, a Julie Lim partnership with BPI Debit and GCash; are looking for new cars and new to offer online FX conversions Vice President for Operations homes and a convenient way for them to corporate customers.
+365 PA Plus, which provides financial to apply for a loan with the Bank.